A developer's guide to Zendesk chat react integration

 What is Zendesk Chat?

-Zendesk Chat is a live chat tool that lets businesses talk to customers directly on their website or app.
-You’ve definitely seen it, it’s that little widget that pops up in the corner, asking if you need help.
+Zendesk Chat is a world-class live chat tool that enables businesses to connect with customers directly on their website or app.
+It is a trusted, industry-standard widget that helps thousands of companies provide real-time assistance.

 Common methods for Zendesk Chat React integration